 With Leonard Fournette in and out of the lineup with an ankle injury in 2016, Guice (5-10, 224) took advantage of a larger than expected workload to have a breakout season.
 As a sophomore, he averaged 7.6 yards per carry for 1,387 yards with 15 touchdowns.
 Guice had nine receptions for 106 yards as well.
 He put together some massive games that season with 252 yards versus Arkansas and 285 yards rushing against Texas A&M.

 The Bears badly need more receiving talent for Mitch Trubisky.
-Here's a speedy slot receiver.
+Here's a mismatch receiver who Chicago has shown interest in.

 Click links to see the Bears' picks across all rounds: